Optimised Graph Convolution for Calorimetry Event Classification: Introduction

-We present the use of graph convolution neural networks for calorimeter object identification and energy regression, in the context of the OGCID project \footnote{\url{https://llrogcid.in2p3.fr/}} (Optimisation of Graph Convolution for particle IDentification).
+The increase in luminosity at HL-LHC \cite{zurbano_20} and detector granularity for the CMS HGCAL upgrade \cite{cms_17} will allow to observe complex phenomena at an increased level of precision.
+This will increase the available statistics and precision by multiple orders of magnitude, which facilitates the detection of rare events, at the price of a significant increase of the number of channels.
+The challenge is that most of the standard techniques for reconstruction and triggering are not operative in such a context.
+For example, the energy threshold-based triggers fail to handle the complexity of high pile-up collisions.
+While deep learning methods such as convolution techniques are known to handle noisy and complex data inputs well \cite{li_21}, they do not generalise well to the very peculiar topologies of particle detectors.
+Alternatives such as spatial graph convolution have been shown to handle well such data \cite{zhang_22}.
+In particular, they have proven to give excellent results on particle detector data at LHC \cite{qasim_19} and neutrinos experiments \cite{choma_18} for tasks such as classification, energy regression and object segmentation.
+We present the use of graph convolution neural networks for calorimeter object identification and energy regression, in the context of the OGCID project \footnote{Optimisation of Graph Convolution for particle IDentification: \url{https://llrogcid.in2p3.fr/}}.
 In particular, we use the knowledge of the detector geometry to pre-compute proximities of potential node positions in the data to optimise the graph construction procedure, and discuss its time complexity.
 We also present the chosen message passing convolution operation, as well as introduce our pooling algorithm, Treclus, to coarsen local substructures, while preserving the overall structure of the graph.
 We present the graph readout pooling operation, used to flatten the outputs of convolution to an MLP of constant size.
 Finally, we present the classification and energy regression capacities of our pipeline, looking in particular at the resolution in energy to check the validity of our approach.